Castello Orsini-Odescalchi

-Castello Orsini-Odescalchi is a castle in Bracciano, Lazio, Italy.
+Castello Orsini-Odescalchi is a castle in Bracciano, Italy.
 It is located on the southern shore of Lake Bracciano.
 It was built in the 15th century, and combines the functions of a military defence structure and a civilian residence of the feudal lords of the period, the Orsini and Borgia, both papal families.
 As one of the largest and best-maintained castles in Italy, it also houses a museum; as a centre of cultural events, the Castello has hosted several high-profile weddings such as those of Tom Cruise/Katie Holmes, Eros Ramazzotti/Michelle Hunziker, and Petra Ecclestone/James Stunt.

 Geography

 The well-preserved medieval castle Castello Orsini-Odescalchi is located in the city of Bracciano, 30 km away from Rome.
 It is located near the western shore of the volcanic lake (Lago di Bracciano or "Sabatino", the eighth largest lake in Italy).
 The railway line FR3 connects it with Rome (stations of Ostiense and Valle Aurelia) in about 55 minutes.
 Close to it lie the two medieval towns of Anguillara Sabazia and Trevignano Romano.